tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-tsx.md

 ---
 # Time Series Expression (TSX)

-Time Series Expression (tsx) is a string based expression language with strong typing.
+Time Series Expression (tsx) is a string-based expression language with strong typing.
 TSX is used to represent the following entities in a [Time Series Query](preview-query.md).

 - Filter
 - Value